 - When you notice your child not using the target sound you can give a gentle prompt.
-For example, your child says, 'I saw the pid', you would reply 'Is it pid or pig?'.
-Pick a time to do this so your child doesn't think you are listening for the sound all the time, for example, conversation at dinner time, walking home from school. - Continue to model back the correct version of the word when your child misses a target sound, for example, your child says, 'I played with the bad at school today'.
-You reply, 'you played with the bag, that sounds fun'.
-Emphasise the target sound when you do this. - Give your child specific praise when you hear them use the target sound, for example, 'You used a brilliant 'g' when you said bag'. - Continue to practice sentence games, little and often throughout the day bring practice into everyday tasks, for example, when on a car journey each take a turn to think of a word with a 'g' at the end, that the other person can put into a sentence. - Focus on your target sound only do not try and correct or prompt other sounds.
+For example, your child says, 'I went to the darden', you would reply 'Is it darden or garden?'
+Pick a time to do this so your child doesn't think you are listening for the sound all the time, for example, conversation at dinner time, walking home from school. - Continue to model back the correct version of the word when your child misses a target sound, for example, your child says, 'I played dolf at school today'.
+You reply, 'you played golf, that sounds fun'.
+Emphasise the target sound when you do this. - Give your child specific praise when you hear them use the target sound, for example, 'You used a brilliant 'g' when you said go'. - Continue to practice sentence games, little and often throughout the day bring practice into everyday tasks, for example, when on a car journey each take a turn to think of a 'g' word that the other person has to put into a sentence. - Focus on your target sound only do not try and correct or prompt other sounds.
+Remember when working on 'g' at the beginning of words, do not correct words that start with a sound blend containing 'g', for example, 'green'.
+A blend is where 2 or 3 consonant sounds group together.
+This pack focuses on developing a single 'g' sound at the beginning of a word.